membraneframework-labs/guide/chapter1/pipeline.md

   {{:ok, spec}, %{}}
 ```

 The return value contains also an empty map.
-It is a new state for the pipeline, which gives a possibility to store some additional informations for later use.
+It is a new state for the pipeline, which gives a possibility to store some additional information for later use.
 In this case, it is unnecessary.

 To sum up, the whole file can look like this: